 Choosing a city based on affordability can be hard due to the seasonal fluctuations in real estate prices.
 Working with a local real estate agent can help you understand how house prices vary in your city at different times of the year.

 Clever can help you connect with the top-rated real estate agents in your area.
 Clever Partner Agents are highly-experienced, full-service agents have extensive knowledge of the local market.
-Working with a Partner Agent can qualify you for a $1,000 rebate that can cover for part of your closing costs.

 Let Clever set up a no-obligation consultation call with a Partner Agent who can help you identify affordable houses in your city.